mangalam-research/salve/README.rst

 The ``v`` field gives the version number of the data.
 Only version 1 exists for now.
 The ``o`` field is a bit field of options indicating how the file was created.
-Right now the only thing is records is whether or not `element paths`_ are present in the generated file.
+Right now the only thing it records is whether or not `element paths`_ are present in the generated file.
 More on this later.
 The ``d`` field contains the actual schema.
 Each item in it is of the form::